-As a technology, PLM software helps organizations to develop new products and bring them to market.
+As a technology, PLM software helps organisations to develop new products and bring them to market.
 The software makes it easy to track and share data along the product value chain, from initial design through manufacturing, supply chain management and operations, and asset maintenance.

 In an age where innovation is key to business survival and success, PLM plays a critical role in helping manufacturers develop the next generation of products, at a lower cost, and with a faster time to market.
-While PLM can also be interpreted as a business strategy, three fundamentals impact the way teams work and the ability for organizations to grow and thrive:
+While PLM can also be interpreted as a business strategy, three fundamentals impact the way teams work and the ability for organisations to grow and thrive: